Borderline vs Bipolar: The Key Differences Between Borderline Personality and Bipolar Disorder

 Self-harming actions are not a distinguishing characteristic of bipolar disorder, even though impulsivity can happen during manic episodes.
 Depressive episodes are more strongly associated with suicidal thoughts or behaviors.

-Borderline vs Bipolar: What is Borderline Personality Disorder?
+Borderline vs Bipolar: What Is Borderline Personality Disorder?

 Borderline Personality Disorder, or BPD, is a mental health disorder characterized by constant emotional instability, impulsivity, unstable self-image, and difficulty connecting with others.
 People with BPD often experience powerful, rapidly changing emotions, behave impulsively, and intensely fear abandonment.
 These symptoms have the potential to severely interfere with everyday life and make it challenging to maintain healthy relationships and a sense of self.